 Before gasoline can burn in a piston engine it needs to be vaporized and mixed with oxygen in the right quantities.
 This process is done by either a carburetor or a fuel injection system.
 For this process to be almost perfect the system needs to take into account, power setting, mixture control and such.

 The evaporation of fuel inside of the carburetor causes a drop in temperature possibly forming ice if the humidity and outside air temperature conditions are right.
 External heat must be added to prevent this from happening.

 Piston powered aircraft engines can use either a carburetor or a modern fuel injection system, this page here will go into the details of the carburetor, mixture control, idling system, accelerator pump and much more.

 Based on Bernoulli's principle the carburetor mixes fuel and air in the right ratio.
 This range is in between 1:9 (rich, 1 part fuel to 9 parts air by weight) and 1:18 (lean).
-The chemically correct (aka stoichiometric) ratio for gasoline is 1:14,7 by weight and provides the exact balance of oxygen and fuel for the most complete combustion and highest exhaust temperatures.
+The chemically correct (aka stoichiometric) ratio for gasoline is 1:14.7 by weight and provides the exact balance of oxygen and fuel for the most complete combustion and highest exhaust temperatures.

-In a rich situation some fuel is 'left over' and this helps to cool the engine.
-In a lean mixture oxygen is left over.
-Real world, practical experience found that the maximum power output is reached with a ratio of 1:12 and best economy (best BSFC) with a ratio of 1:16.
+In a rich situation, the extra fuel cools the engine even more.
+In a lean mixture oxygen is 'left over'.
+In the real world, practical experience found that the maximum power output is reached with a ratio of 1:12 (a bit rich) and best economy (best BSFC) with a ratio of 1:16 (a bit lean).

 Normally aircraft carburetors are setup to operate in rich mixture when idling and on high power settings, lean is used for cruising.
 The reason for rich idling is that exhaust gases will be inhaled during valve overlap.
 Keep in mind that the spark plugs can and most probably will foul up by this.
 Leaning the mixture during taxi really helps to burn off this deposited carbon, and keeps the engine running smooth.

-At high power settings the mixture is enriched to prevent detonation and this keeps the combustion temperatures somewhat lower.
+At high power settings the mixture is enriched to prevent detonation and this keeps the combustion/ exhaust temperatures somewhat lower.
 During cruise the mixture is leaned to extend the aircraft range and lower fuel consumption.